Ian Cathro: Heart of Midlothian

 Cathro was appointed head coach of Scottish Premiership club Heart of Midlothian on 5 December 2016.
 The appointment caused some debate within Scottish football.
 Kilmarnock player Kris Boyd questioned whether such a young manager, with limited playing experience, could command the respect of the squad.
 Hearts performed poorly in the second half of the 2016–17 season, winning 5 of 22 league games after Cathro was appointed.
 They fell to fifth place in the league and were knocked out of the 2016–17 Scottish Cup by their Edinburgh derby rivals Hibernian.
 After Hearts failed to qualify from the 2017–18 Scottish League Cup group stage, Cathro was sacked.
 Celtic manager Brendan Rodgers said that there appeared to be a "confused" approach at Hearts, with a mismatch between the style of play Cathro wanted to implement and the type of players signed by the club.
 After Cathro left, Hearts interim manager Jon Daly and player Cole Stockton claimed that the physical training under Cathro had lacked intensity.

 Assistant to Nuno

 After almost a year out of football, Cathro was appointed first-team coach at Wolverhampton Wanderers in June 2018, linking up again with Nuno, who Cathro worked with in Portugal and Spain.

-On 3 July 2021, Cathro followed former-Wolves manager Nuno to Tottenham Hotspur, after being appointed assistant head coach.
+On 3 July 2021, Cathro followed former-Wolves manager Nuno to Tottenham Hotspur, becoming assistant head coach.

 Cathro again followed Nuno when in the summer of 2022 the later was appointed as manager of Saudi club Al-Ittihad, with Cathro becoming First Team coach.

 Estoril

 In July 2024 he was appointed head coach of Portuguese club Estoril.
 After a "difficult initial three months in charge", he won the league's Manager of the Month award in February 2025.
+He coached Estoril to an 8th placed finish in the 2024-2025 season, and 10th the following year.

+Saint-Étienne

+On 9 June 2026 he was appointed head coach of French club Saint-Étienne.